mildred/celutz/INSTALL.md

 Upgrading from the PHP version of celutz
 ----------------------------------------

-Where you previously using the PHP version of celutz?
+Were you previously using the PHP version of celutz?
 You can import all your old data!
 See `UPGRADE.md`.